gamesbook/protograf/README.md

 Please see the [list of contributors](CONTRIBUTORS.txt).

-## Work-in-Progress
+## Potential Features

-These features are **not** guaranteed to be implemented; they just represent current / potential areas of work or development.
+These features are **not** guaranteed to be implemented; they just represent current / potential areas of work or idea development.

 * [ ] New shapes:
     * [ ] Diamond shape